 Common Fund System.
-Under this system, agencies are given flexibility in the use of cash balances under the Regular MDS accounts to settle payables, after satisfying those obligations programmed to be paid during the month as reflected/considered in the approved Monthly Disbursement Program (MDP).
+Under this system, agencies are given flexibility in the use of cash balances under the accounts to settle Regular MDS satisfying those payables, after obligations programmed to be paid during the month as reflected/considered in the approved Monthly Disbursement Program (MDP).

 Consolidated Public Sector Financial Position (CPSFP).
-The combined financial positions (in terms of balances) of the NG, the monitored non-financial government corporations, the GFIs, LGUs, Social Security Institutions (SSIs), as well as the cost of restructuring the defunct Central Bank and the financial position of the present Bangko Sentral ng Pilipinas (BSP).
+The combined financial positions (in terms of balances) of the NG, the monitored non-financial the GFIs, government corporations, Social Security Institutions LGUs, well as the cost of (SSIs). as restructuring the defunct Central Bank and the financial position of the present Bangko Sentral ng Pilipinas (BSP).

 Constructive Cash Receipts.
 A financing source corresponding to proceeds from foreign loans/grants in the form of goods and services for which no cash is remitted to the National Treasury.
 Such goods and services have been paid directly by the lender to the supplier.